marcotoronto/rdm-test/content/06-6_Ethics_Legal.md

 - evaluate the anonymity of your data
 - obtain a confidential review (from a data repository admin)
-- comply with institutional regulations (e.g. those of your institution's research ethics board)
+- comply with <a href="https://arc.ubc.ca/sharing-research-data">institutional regulations</a> (e.g. those of your institution's research ethics board)
 - comply with other regulations (e.g. HIPAA, BREB)
 - have informed consent for data sharing
 - restrict use of confidential data